Led by China, Mekong nations take on Golden Triangle narco-empire

 Wei, who is deputy secretary general of China’s National Narcotics Control Commission (NNCC), called drugs the “main threat” along the Mekong.

-“All other types of organised crime are rooted in the drug business, like human trafficking, money laundering and the illegal wildlife trade,” he said.
+“All other types of organized crime are rooted in the drug business, like human trafficking, money laundering and the illegal wildlife trade,” he said.

-China is a favourite destination for Myanmar’s drugs, which are flowing through Asia in unprecedented quantities.
+China is a favorite destination for Myanmar’s drugs, which are flowing through Asia in unprecedented quantities.

 More than 250 million methamphetamine pills, better known by their Thai name “ya ba” or “crazy medicine”, were seized in East and Southeast Asia in 2013, an eight-fold increase from 2008.